How to Bulk Enable or Disable WooCommerce Backorders

 1. Enable or disable WooCommerce backorders in the spreadsheet

-If you only want to change the backorder status of some products, you can do it directly in the spreadsheet.
+If you only want to change the backorder status of some specific products, you can do it directly in the spreadsheet grid without opening individual product pages.

 1. Locate the Stock status column and select the On Backorder option.

-3. Move to the Stock and enter 0.
+3. Move to the Stock column and enter 0.

-4. Move to the Backorders allowed column and you can select any of these options:
+4. Move to the Backorders allowed column and select any of these options:

 • Allow, but notify customer